 By Russ Lowthian, HaveFunBiking

-There is no shortage of fun in Minnesota, and looking at the latest MN Bike/Hike Guide, with all the maps, we wanted to see how Alex (Alexandria) stacked up as a one-tank, multi-modal, round-trip destination.
+There is no shortage of fun in Minnesota.
+After reviewing the latest MN Bike/Hike/Paddle Guide, which includes many maps for outdoor fun.
+We decided to explore Alex as a one-tank, multi-modal, round-trip destination.
 With increased gas prices taking a bite out of every motorist’s wallet, we found that the Alexandria Lakes Area fits the criteria well.
-The perfect place to visit, park the car at the selected lodge and use a bicycle to get around.
+The perfect place to visit.
+Park the car at the selected lodge and use a bicycle to get around.
 On this trip, we found the Cedar Rose Inn charming and a great place to relax.
 This allowed us to easily reach the local bike routes, trails, historic downtown attractions, and several restaurants within easy walking distance.

-With the bikes loaded and gear packed, Alexandria is proximately 130 miles (about a two-hour drive) northwest of Minneapolis on I-94.
+With the bikes loaded and gear packed, Alexandria is approximately 130 miles (about a two-hour drive) northwest of Minneapolis on I-94.

-See a whole lot more biking in Alexandria
+See a whole lot more biking, hiking, or paddling in Alexandria

-Using the Alexandria Bike Map, on pages 50-51 of the MN Bike Guide, you will find options for routes to ride comfortably around town and scenic loops that take you out and around many lakes in Douglas County.
-Looking at the map and planning your next visit, check out the Explore Alexandria website for many other fun outdoor activities the area offers.
+Using the Alexandria Bike Map, on pages 20-21 of the MN Guide, you will find options for routes to ride comfortably around town and scenic loops that take you out and around many lakes in Douglas County.
+Looking at the map and planning your next visit, check out the Explore Alexandria page for many other fun outdoor activities, including hiking and paddling adventures.

 The 8-mile Historic Alexandria Route